 ProtonVPN is the best free VPN at this moment.
 Biggest advantage?
 No data limit and very solid security features.

 ProtonVPN can justifiably be called one of the best free VPNs on the market.
-This popular provider from Switzerland offers user-friendly software and applications with top-notch encryption.
-What else does ProtonVPN have to offer?
+This popular provider from Switzerland offers user-friendly software and applications with good encryption.

 Why choose the free version of ProtonVPN?
 The advantages!

 The free version of ProtonVPN has no data or speed limits.
 Compared to other free VPN services this is a big plus.
 Especially the absence of a data cap is unique amongst free VPN providers.
 This is the most important reason for us to put ProtonVPN over the others if we compare all their other features.